andymckenzie/BRETIGEA/README.md

 ## Installation

-You can install BRETIGREA from CRAN with:
+You can install BRETIGEA from CRAN with:

 ```R
 install.packages("BRETIGEA")